sjmckay/sjmckay/README.md

 ### I enjoy coding a lot&mdash;both as a part of my PhD research and for fun side projects.

 I study some of the **dustiest, most distant galaxies** in the Universe.
 Most of my projects have to do with modeling these galaxies, measuring their brightnesses in images, and doing statistical data analysis on them.
-I mainly work in Python but enjoy learning new skills and languages (currently fiddling around with R and Julia, some web design, and machine learning techniques).
+I mainly work in Python but enjoy learning new skills and languages (currently fiddling around with PyTorch and other ML techniques, Julia, some web design, etc).

 ### Featured package: [mbb](https://github.com/sjmckay/mbb)